ACDguide/Governance/Governance/manage/manage-project.md

 Note, this is NCI specific content.
 ```

-On the NCI server, disk allocations are managed via projects.
+On the NCI server, disk storage allocations are managed via projects.
 Any dataset will be associated to a project, ideally this should be a data specific project, i.e., a project set up to share one or more datasets.
 It is not ideal to share data via a computational project as all the project users will have writing access and it would be harder to guarantee a set disk quota for the dataset collection.
-If this is unavoidable and the data is hosted on a project with multiple uses, then try to separate the working area from the data collection part.
+If this is unavoidable, and the data is hosted on a project with multiple uses, then try to separate the working area from the data collection part.
 The data files should be stored on the `gdata` disk, i.e., /g/data/<project-id>.
 Never use the /scratch filesystem for dataset as /scratch is only meant as a temporary filesystem with fast access, files that have not been accessed for 100 days are quarantined and eventually removed.

 ## Starting a new project